-(2) In class two Wild Trout Management Areas the daily creel limit for any combination of trout shall be two and the minimum length for trout shall be twelve inches.
+(2) In class two Wild Trout Management Areas during the time period from 6:00 a.m. on the second Saturday in April through the last day in February, inclusive, the daily creel limit for any combination of trout shall be two and the minimum length for trout shall be twelve inches.
 Possession of more than two trout or possession of trout less than twelve inches on the waters or shores of these Wild Trout Management Areas is prohibited.
 The following are class two Wild Trout Management Areas: